rahiel/BismillahBot/README.md

 example, type `@BismillahBot 1:1` in any chat).
 A conversation looks like:
 ![example]

+Also see [AudioQuranBot][], a bot that sends audio files of complete surahs.

 [BismillahBot]: https://telegram.me/BismillahBot
 [Telegram]: https://telegram.org/
 [Imam Ahmad Raza]: https://en.wikipedia.org/wiki/Ahmed_Raza_Khan_Barelvi